-In the blink of an eye, one of the most influential people of my adult life is gone.
+In the blink of an eye, one of the most influential people in my adult life is gone.

 Todd introduced me to Jeff, who was running all of the Vic Tanny clubs in Wisconsin.
 This was the pinnacle of the 90’s fitness craze, and there was no doubt Jeff was a rock star on the scene.
 I asked Jeff if I could interview for a position at one of the clubs, and a few weeks later I walked into Vic Tanny in Cudahy for the first time… as the Manager.